 Note: we generally don’t recommend cashing out your 401k if you are younger than 59 ½ — those 10% penalties and the taxation means it’s rarely a good idea.
 However, there is an exception to this.
 See the section below on “When Cashing Out Your 401k Makes Sense”.

-A common misconception about 401ks is that if you leave your funds in the account after leaving the employer, you will continue to receive matching contributions or continue to vest the previously added match.
+A common misconception about 401k plans is that if you leave your funds in the account after leaving the employer, you will continue to receive matching contributions or continue to vest the previously added match.
 We hate to be the bearers of bad news, but that’s not the case – not only will you not receive any matching contributions, but you won’t be able to contribute to your old 401k at all.

 So for most, the decision is clear: rollover your 401k assets into an IRA.
 In this post, we’ll discuss why that’s the case.
 (TLDR; it’s because you typically have lower fees, a greater selection of investment options, and potentially increased withdrawal flexibility.)